While Eliquis advertisements tout the benefits of the drug, they fail to mention the risk of serious, uncontrollable

-The blood thinner Eliquis (apixaban) is linked to serious, potentially fatal bleeding that that cannot be reversed with an antidote.
+The blood thinner Eliquis (apixaban) has been linked to serious, potentially fatal bleeding that that cannot be reversed with an antidote.

 Eliquis was introduced in 2012 as a superior alternative to the anticoagulant warfarin.
 Some experts, however, dispute whether Eliquis is in fact safer or more effective than warfarin.
 There is also controversy surrounding the validity of clinical data used to approve Eliquis.

 On the back of an aggressive marketing campaign, Eliquis sales have exploded and the drug has earned its makers billions of dollars.
 But while Eliquis advertisements tout the “benefits” of the drug, they fail to mention the lack of a bleeding reversal agent and the significance of this problem for patients who experience serious, uncontrollable bleeding.

-Patients harmed by Eliquis are filing lawsuits against drug makers Bristol-Myers Squibb and Pfizer, seeking financial compensation for bleeding complications.
-ClassAction.com is helping Eliquis users to take action against BMS/Pfizer.
-Contact us to learn more during a free legal consultation.
+Patients harmed by Eliquis have filed lawsuits against drug makers Bristol-Myers Squibb and Pfizer, seeking financial compensation for bleeding complications.

 Eliquis hit the U.S. market in 2012.
 It is the latest member of a new generation of blood thinners (anticoagulants) designed to replace warfarin, which has been on the market since the 1950s.